rcsb/py-rcsb-api/README.md

   }
 }
 ```
-This query can be made more concise by specifying a field.
+This query can be made more concise by specifying a field, like `"method"`.
 In this case, the field name "method" is redundant because it appears under other types and must be further specified using dot notation.
 For more details see [ValueError: Not a unique field](#valueerror-not-a-unique-field)
 ```python
 Query(input_ids={"entry_id":"4HHB"},input_type="entry", return_data_list=["Exptl.method"])
 ```